SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_OpenMM.md

 ```

 <!-- #region id="3TV4h_WEAdSm" -->
 Next, we write a function that can generate an execution context for OpenMM.
-This everything you would normally write in an OpenMM script, just wrapped as a function that returns the simulations context.
+This is everything you would normally write in an OpenMM script, just wrapped as a function that returns the context of the simulation.
 <!-- #endregion -->

 ```python id="GAGw0s_cAcgP"